 Then again, some would say you can design an MVP version of software by talking to customers, researching social media, and running surveys to collect feedback.
 One thing they miss with this approach is the product.
 There’s no product when all you have is customer feedback on an imaginary solution.

 What MVP means to app developers

 Surprisingly, custom app development companies (most of them) often see an MVP differently than app owners.

-For many app developers, planning an MVP is figuring out how many features they can squeeze into the initial app version given budgetary restraints.
+For many app developers, planning an MVP is figuring out how many features they can squeeze into the initial app version given the budgetary and time restraints.
 They are more interested in fully allocating a budget than in delivering a product customers need.

-That’s because most app developers believe you build a minimum viable product to verify your business idea and then pivot based on the customer feedback.
-And that’s an OK approach if you can throw, say, $30K on an initial version of your app and then spend another $60K on building the “real” product.
+That’s because a typical app development company believes you build a minimum viable product to verify your business idea and then pivot based on the customer feedback.
+And that’s an OK approach if you can throw, say, $50K on an initial version of your app and then spend another $70K on building the “real” product.

 What MVP means to business owners

-Contrary to that, business owners want to spend the minimum resources on a new product that their customers will love enough to stick around.
+Contrary to that, business owners want to spend the minimum resources on a new product that their customers will love enough to stick around and eventually convert.
 So they are focusing on the two aspects of the MVP: minimum and viable.

-Undoubtedly, you build an MVP to start a profitable business or extend your company’s services.
+Undoubtedly, you build your MVP to start a profitable business or extend your company’s services.
 Not purely to check how well you can perceive market needs.